Welcome to part 3 of my 6502 ASM lessons.

 bit 6 goes to v (overflow flag)

-Also, you can test specific bits of a RAM address, as if an AND instruction were used.
-LDA a value…let’s say #1.
+Also, the BIT instruction tests specific bits of a RAM address, as if an AND instruction were used.
+LDA with a value…let’s say #1.
 BIT $30 (tests the bit zero of RAM address 0x30).
-If it’s 1, Z (zero flag) = 0.
+If it’s that #1 bit is set, Z (zero flag) = 0.
 If it’s 0, Z = 1.
 That is…if the result of an AND of the 2 values is zero or not, it affects the Z flag.

 *final note:you can only branch +127 or -128 bytes (relative to the byte after the branch instruction.
 Any more and the assembler will give you branch-out-of-range errors.
 The standard solution is to replace those long branches with the opposite branch, and a jump to the label.